bhakes/bhakes.github.io/_posts/2020-04-19-a-response-to-its-time-to-build.md

 Unfortunately, this misses the point.
 The problem isn’t the _quantity_ of money.
 It’s the _quality_ and nature of our money.
 Specifically, its is the fact that the US Dollar is _not only_ our national currency, but it is also the world’s global reserve currency.
 Why is that important?
 Well, let me take you back to the 18th century and the writings of a famous economic thinker named Richard Cantillon.

-*Richard Cantillon - A monetary theorist ahead of his time*
+## Richard Cantillon - A monetary theorist ahead of his time

-Richard Cantillon was an 18th century Irish-French economist, banker, entrepreneur, and writer.
-One of his few surviving works is “An Essay on Economic Theory”, in which Cantillon lays out one of the first complete treaties on economics.
+[Richard Cantillon](https://en.wikipedia.org/wiki/Richard_Cantillon) was an 18th century Irish-French economist, banker, entrepreneur, and writer.
+One of his few surviving [works](https://mises.org/library/essay-economic-theory-0) is “[An Essay on Economic Theory](https://mises.org/library/essay-economic-theory-0)”, in which Cantillon lays out one of the first complete treaties on economics.
 It also happens to be one of the earliest essay on monetary theory.

 One particular chapter, Cantillon describes a phenomena that he saw play out with the Spanish and the Portuguese during the previous two centuries (15th and 16th) that has incredible importance to today.

-Specifically, he describes how the Spanish, via the gold mines in the new world, and the Portuguese, via gold mines in Brazil, impoverished themselves with a flood of new hard money within their states, which eventually drove out the artisan, creative class in favor of a rentier class of financiers.
+Specifically, he describes how the Spanish, via the gold mines in the new world, and the Portuguese, via gold mines in Brazil, _impoverished themselves_ with the flood of new hard money coming from their mines.
+Ironically, by supplying lots of new hard money, the mines drove up prices for the _artisan, creative class_ (a.k.a., the builders) in favor of a rentier class of financiers that were closer to the source of the new money.
+The increase in prices eventually _drove out_ the artisan creative class, as good could be produced cheaper elsewhere and import ('Made in China').

 Below is Cantillon's summary of the phenomenon: